nim-lang/Nim/doc/manual.md

     result = s.match(pattern)
   ```

-When used within a generic proc, a separate unique global variable will be
+When used within a generic procedure, a separate unique global variable will be
-created for each instantiation of the proc.
+created for each instantiation of the procedure.
 The order of initialization of
 the created global variables within a module is not defined, but all of them
 will be initialized after any top-level variables in their originating module
 and before any variable in a module that imports it.